 Does an ATS-friendly resume have to be boring?

 Not necessarily — although formatting has to be carefully considered.

-Sophisticated systems no longer require a specific order for your positions to be listed.
+Sophisticated systems no longer require a specific order for your jobs to be listed.

-For example, it was once advised to list the employer’s name first, then the date, and then the position title.
+For example, it was once advised to list the employer’s name first, then the date, and then the job title.
 Like this: